 Our cash flow is subject to the receipt of sufficient funding of and timely payment by contracting governmental entities.
 If the contracting governmental agency does not receive sufficient appropriations to cover its contractual obligations, it may terminate our contract or delay or reduce payment to us.
-Any delays in payment, or the termination of a contract, could have a material adverse effect on our cash flow and financial condition, which may make it difficult to satisfy our payment obligations on our indebtedness, including the 6.625% Senior Notes, the 734% Senior Notes and the Senior Credit Facility, in a timely manner.
+Any delays in payment, or the termination of a contract, could have a material adverse effect on our cash flow and financial condition, which may make it difficult to satisfy our payment obligations on our indebtedness, including the 6.625% Senior Notes, the /4% Senior Notes and the Senior Credit Facility, in a timely manner.
 In addition, as a result of, among other things, recent economic developments, federal, state and local governments have encountered, and may continue to encounter, unusual budgetary constraints.
-As a result, a number of state and local governments are under pressure to control additional spending or reduce current levels of spending which could limit or eliminate appropriations for the facilities that we operate.
-Additionally, as a result of these factors, we may be requested in the future to reduce our existing per diem contract rates or forego prospective increases to those rates.
+As a result, a number of state and local governments are under pressure to control additional spending or reduce our existing per diem contract rates or forego prospective increases to those rates.
 Budgetary limitations may also make it more difficult for us to renew our existing contracts on favorable terms or at all.
 Further, a number of states in which we operate are experiencing significant budget deficits for fiscal year 2011.
-We cannot assure that these deficits will not result in reductions in per diems, delays in payment for services rendered or unilateral termination of contracts.
+We cannot assure that these deficits will not result in reductions in per diems, delays in payment for services rendered or unilateral termination of contracts